App Settings

 2. Select Enable from the dropdown.

-If an ODBC driver needs to be uploaded,
+If a driver needs to be uploaded,

 1. Click the menu button in the upper right corner of the provider icon, and then select Upload Driver from the dropdown.